Jeep Gaskin working on Danger Dog 4-88.This was po...

 Unlike the more forbidding Looking Glass areas, the South Side has something for everybody.
 Beginners can hop on easier climbs like Lichen or Not or Good Intentions; moderate leaders can hone their skills on great lines like Gemini Crack; and seasoned climbers can push themselves on harder routes like Dinkus Dog.
 Most of the routes at the South End are multi-pitch, but route-finding is straightforward and descent options include plentiful bolted rap stations.

 From the road fork, continue up the gravel road a short distance to the Slickrock Falls trailhead, located where the road takes a hard left.
 Hike up the trail, following switchbacks, for about three-quarters of a mile, ending at the base of the wall in the Bloody Crack area.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for South Side:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for South Side:

 Featured Route For South Side

 Dinkus Dog 5.10a/b 6a+ 19 VI+ 19 E2 5b North Carolina

 A vote here for one of the best 5.10 traditional face climbs in the state!
 The route climbs in-cut eyebrows and features bomber gear.
 Begin on a low angle slab that turns into a 80 degree face under a roof.
 Pull over and left of the roof and continue straight up to a hanging belay, passing several distinct crux moves between gear.
 The second pitch wanders to the left slightly with a slight runout near the top after the route turns less difficult and more slabby.
 Finish at a sloping ledge wit...[more]
 Browse More Classics in North Carolina